-The daughter of Diana Ross, Tracee Ellis Ross was born in Los Angeles in October 1972.
-After college, Ross worked in the magazine industry, which led her to modeling and subsequently acting.
-She got her first big acting break with a role on the TV series Girlfriends, which ran from 2000 until 2008.
-After appearing on several other shows and in movies, in 2014 Ross landed another starring role in the hit series Black-ish.
+The daughter of Diana Ross, after college, Tracee Ellis Ross worked in the magazine industry, which led her to modeling and subsequently acting.
+She got her first big acting break with a role in the TV series Girlfriends, which ran from 2000 until 2008.
+After appearing on several other shows and in movies, in 2014, Ross landed another starring role in the hit series Black-ish.
 In 2016, Ross won a Golden Globe for her work on the show.

 Tracee Ellis Ross was born on October 29, 1972, in Los Angeles, California, to legendary Motown singer Diana Ross and music manager Robert Ellis Silberstein.
 She attended Brown University (where she was friends with singer-songwriter Duncan Sheik) and earned a bachelor’s degree in theater arts in 1994.

 After graduation, Ross began working in the fashion industry as an editor for magazines such as Mirabella and New York, and the exposure to the industry helped her segue into modeling.
 Ross was featured in many magazines, landing on the cover of Essence and Jet, among others, and posing for such luminaries as Herb Ritts and Francesco Scavullo.